potterjane/peace-of-mind/README.md

 - [First version](https://github.com/potterjane/peace-of-mind/blob/master/wireframes/pom-wireframes-version-1.pdf) of the mobile, tablet and desktop mockups was made during the design and planning process for this project.
 - [Second version](https://github.com/potterjane/peace-of-mind/blob/master/wireframes/pom-wireframes-version-2.pdf) of the mobile, tablet and desktop mockups was made when the project was almost at the point of completion.
+- [Third and final version](https://github.com/potterjane/peace-of-mind/blob/master/wireframes/pom-wireframes-version-3.pdf) of the mobile, tablet and desktop mockups was made when the project was after the point of completion.

+For comparison, screenshots of the website on different screen sizes were collected also by using [Balsamiq](https://balsamiq.com/).
+- Screenshots from a desktop screen (Macbook laptop) can be found [here](https://github.com/potterjane/bobs-and-bangs/blob/f9d6725e4f09fd3ce8d388248e187dec21b27512/wireframes/bb-website-desktop.pdf).
+- Screenshots from a tablet screen (iPad) can be found [here](https://github.com/potterjane/bobs-and-bangs/blob/ae58108bda48509f1f9123347b45449c4a192631/wireframes/bb-website-tablet.pdf).
+- Screenshots from a mobile screen (iPhone X) can be found [here](https://github.com/potterjane/bobs-and-bangs/blob/ae58108bda48509f1f9123347b45449c4a192631/wireframes/bb-website-mobile.pdf).

 ### Existing Features
 This website has 5 pages (including 404 error page) and 10 features: